My Camp Rock: Episodes

-The show premiered on 3 April on Disney Channel UK at 5:35 pm and was hosted by JK and Joel.
-It started with the hosts, the Camp Rockers, vocal coach Zoe Tyler and choreographer Gary Lloyd introducing themselves.
+The show premiered on 3 April on Disney Channel UK at 5:35 pm and was hosted by Jason King and Joel Ross.
 First the Camp Rockers each sang on their own in front of Zoe, Gary, JK and Joel.
 They then had a vocal and dance lesson.
 In the end the adults threw a welcome party for the Camp Rockers.

 The songs Zoe Tyler chose for the contestants: